vuedx/languagetools/.github/ISSUE_TEMPLATE/bug_report.md

  - Other versions (e.g. Nuxt, Vue Router etc.)

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here e.g. code snippets or reproduction repository etc.